 At the start of a university degree in English Studies, the aim of translation practice is not to train translators.
 Rather, the aim is to develop a range of language skills, and to reflect on how both languages work, through the study of various language "events" -a grammatical structure, a turn of phrase, a stylistic device - in literary texts.
-Please note the required level of French writing skills is advanced (C1-C2).
-In the "Version" course (translation from English into French), we will be working on:
+Please note the required level of French writing skills is advanced (C1-C2) and an advanced understanding of literary English is required.

+We will be working on:
-- vocabulary enrichment (accuracy, register, semantics) - see below for the reference of the mandatory textbook

-- grammar revision (noun and verb clauses)

-- acquisition of cultural knowledge and literary techniques (cultural references, genres, registers, tones, narrative modes)

-- development of a comparative view of how each language functions (types of discourse, syntax and grammar, informational organization)
+- vocabulary enrichment (accuracy, register, semantics) see below for the reference of the mandatory textbook - grammar revision (noun and verb clauses) - acquisition of cultural knowledge and literary techniques (cultural references, genres, time frames, tones, narrative modes) - development of a comparative view of how each language functions (types of discourse,

-- acquiring and using translation techniques to comment on translation choices (introduction to "translatology", particularly transposition and modulation techniques).
+- syntax and grammar, informational organization) - acquiring and using translation techniques to comment on translation choices (introduction to translation techniques/"translatology", particularly transposition and modulation).